I am a BJJ blue belt, and have been training for five and a half years. I am an assistant coach, and multiple IBJJF medalist.

 As you can see, the sport has changed a lot.
 Gi BJJ has evolved, and even no-gi has too.

 If you ask a Brazilian grappler where to go to train no-gi, they might look confused.
 They don't have 'no-gi BJJ', they just have luta livre.
-Submission wrestling.
+This is submission wrestling.
 The idea of training 'no-gi' to them would be like saying you are going 'no car' instead of walking.

 A lot of beginners wonder whether they should focus on gi or no-gi, or whether it even matters.
 The answer to that question really depends on your goals.